Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars. – Khalil Gibran

 What is the Dark Night of the Soul?

 The Dark Night of the Soul is a period of utter spiritual desolation, disconnection, and emptiness in which one feels totally separated from the Divine.
 Those who experience the Dark Night feel completely lost, hopeless, and consumed with melancholy.
-The Dark Night of the Soul can be likened to severe spiritual depression.
+The Dark Night of the Soul can be likened to severe spiritual depression (it’s a type of spiritual emergency.)

 7 Omens That Herald the Dark Night of the Soul